JacobLoe/Rewarding_actions_of_RL-agents_on_MapWorld/param_notes.md

 A `batch_size` of 32 is the (stable) maximum for Actor-Critic.

 For REINFORCE and Actor-Critic 400k episodes lead to around 25 hours of training.
-1M episodes to around 67 episodes.
+1M episodes to around 67 hours.
+2M episodes to around 97 hours (for Actor-Critic).